Kong/docs.konghq.com/app/enterprise/1.3-x/admin-api/index.md

 ## Plugin Object

-A Plugin entity represents a plugin configuration that will be executed during the HTTP request/response lifecycle.
+A Plugin object represents a plugin configuration that will be executed during the HTTP request/response lifecycle.
 It is how you can add functionalities to Services that run behind Kong, like Authentication or Rate Limiting for example.
 You can find more information about how to install and what values